haithamelmengad/algorithms/questions/frontend.md

   - a start, pause, and reset button
 1. Allow the user to input a time for the countdown
 1. Add logic to make the start, pause and reset buttons work
-1. When a clock has finished, render a notificaiton on the page
+1. When a clock has finished, render a notification on the page
 1. (Bonus) Add the ability to create and remove timers
   - Allow multiple timers to run simultaneously
-1. (Bonus) use the browser media APIs to play a tone when a timer has completed
+1. (Bonus) Use the browser media APIs to play a tone when a timer has completed

 ### (React) Build Tinder